 In the past 15 years, Nicnac has produced over 400 episodes across their main podcast and their FSRideAlong Series.
 Nicnac has also volunteered her time in her community to produce and host audio content for radio and streaming media.

-They are an all-around geek for learning about the world and its systems.
-As a result, they are extremely passionate about social justice and favor societal structures that ensure individual needs are met while working out communal concerns through Dynamic Governance and related processes.
-They are currently serving as an organizing council member of The Chico, California chapter of The Democratic Socialists of America.
+She is an all-around geek for learning about the world and its systems.
+As a result, she is extremely passionate about social justice and favors societal structures that ensure individual needs are met while working out communal concerns through Dynamic Governance and related processes.

 Please listen and decide for yourself.

-They hope every individual can find the safety and support to empower them and meet their needs
+She hopes every individual can find the safety and support to empower them and meet their needs

 The music used in the podcast opening is Raindrop Rhapsody by Josh Eikenberry.
 The closing music is Catch Me If You Can by Attica Attica.
 Nicnac thanks both groups for allowing their creations to be used in this production via The Creative Commons.